ricardohnn/NuProject/README.md

 something about flatbuffers, which i added the following remark:

 http://frogermcs.github.io/json-parsing-with-flatbuffers-in-android/
-"sounds interesting but won't be checking it right now, but good for performance improvement (maybe changing from json to flatbuffers would be good in server side also)
+"sounds interesting but won't be checking it right now, but good for performance improvement (maybe changing from json to flatbuffers would be good in server side also)".